arthurmezaonik/portfolio_project_5/README.md

     ![Lighthouse errors](static/images/readme/lighthouse.PNG)

-    - All test pages result in SEO, Acessibility and SEO.
-Best Practices problems are related to missign favicon and Bootstrap toasts.
+    - All test pages result in SEO, Accessibility, and SEO.
+Best Practices problems are related to missing favicon and Bootstrap toasts.

 * HTML Validation